 Section 2 discusses the public policy context and briefly reviews the previous literature.
 Section 3 describes the model and data used for our calculations.
 Sections 4 and 5 present the revenue estimates and distributional analyses, respectively.
-Our main findings are: (i) The reduction in revenues associated with the MID is smaller if one allows for rebalancing, and the ratio of the rebalancing-corrected revenue estimate to the conventional revenue estimate varies from year to year, ranging from 76 percent in 1997 to 90 percent in 2009.
-While not dramatic, these are non-trivial effects. (ii) During our sample period, changes in the ratio of the rebalancing to the conventional estimate were due primarily to changes in the relative stocks of assets and mortgage debt as opposed to changes in rates of return and the tax system. (iii) The benefits of the MID for high-income households depend on their wealth, but in general, portfolio rebalancing reduces the increase in progressivity associated with elimination of the MID.
+Our main findings are: (i) The reduction in revenues associated with the MID is smaller if one allows for rebalancing, and the ratio of the rebalancing-corrected revenue estimate to the conventional revenue estimate varies from year to year, ranging from 75 percent in 1997 to 92 percent in 2009.
+While not dramatic, these are non-trivial effects. (ii) During our sample period, changes in the ratio of the rebalancing to the conventional estimate were due primarily to changes in the relative stocks of assets and mortgage debt as opposed to changes in rates of return and the tax system. (iii) The benefits of the MID for high-income households depend on their wealth, but in general, portfolio rebalancing attenuates the increase in progressivity associated with elimination of the MID. (iv) Other things being the same, the TCJA's reduction in the eligible mortgage cap is unlikely to affect either the revenue or distributional impact of the MID.
 Section 6 provides a summary and some suggestions for future research.